5/1/2026

 Andy Kalepowicz

-Okay, so then I'll ask you a quick follow-up.
-So just you positively surprised pretty much every quarter in communications over the last few quarters.
-But I think, you know, you raised 26 communications revenue guidance by even less than you beat in Q1.
-So is it just conservatism or do you continue to see the momentum moving forward across most of your communication businesses?
+I'll ask you a quick follow-up.
+You positively surprise pretty much every quarter in communications over the last few quarters, but I think you raised 26 communications revenue guidance by even less than you did in Q1.
+Is it just conservatism, or do you continue to see the momentum moving forward across most of your communications businesses?

 speaker